logzio/logz-docs/_source/logzio_collections/_metrics-sources/aws-metrics.md

 <div class="tasklist">

-##### Create a policy
+##### Choose a policy

-Later in this process, you'll create a group and a user.
+Later in this process, you'll create an IAM group and user.
-But before you do that, you'll need to create a policy with the right permissions.
+But before you do that, you'll need to choose or create a policy with the right permissions.

+If you already have a policy you want to use, you can skip to step 2.

 In the _Identity and Access Management_ page, click **Policies** in the left menu,